MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-sourcetableview-property.md

 }
 ```

 For more information on how you can scan, find, and limit records in a list, see [Sorting, Searching, and Filtering Lists](/dynamics365/business-central/ui-enter-criteria-filters).

+## Remarks
+ When combining a descending sort order on SourceTableView with overriding the OnFindRecord, you may encounter the issue that the page displays the last record instead of the first when opening the page.
+You can solve this by adding `Rec.FindFirst` in the OnOpenPage trigger, or using `Find(-)` in the OnFindRecord trigger.

 ## See Also
  [Properties](devenv-properties.md)